* Please note that cast iron lamps were recently removed to be repainted. They will be reinstated shortly. *

 Works to restore the Govan Road entrance of Elder Park and the K13 Memorial to their former glory are now complete.
 You can view a timeline of these works here.

-What was once a handsome formal entrance to rival the other Victorian Parks found around Glasgow, the principal gateway to Elder Park is currently in poor condition.
-It is missing all but one fragment of the original wrought and cast iron gates, a number of finials from the flanking railings, and its original cast iron lamp stands and lanterns.
-The six large octagonal sandstone pillars (the central two of which were surmounted by decorative octagonal gas lamps) are in varying condition, being covered in algae and moss, partially coated in cement, cracked in places where integral ironwork has expanded, off-plumb, and with missing areas of the intricate carved detail.
-The granite-built K13 memorial has been badly displaced on its base, some panels are loosening, and the water supply to the drinking basins no longer functions.
+Although it would have once been a handsome formal entrance to rival the other Victorian Parks found around Glasgow, the gateway to Elder Park had fallen into desperately poor repair over many years.
+It was missing all but one fragment of its original wrought and cast iron gates, numerous finials from its flanking railings as well as the original cast iron lamp stands and lanterns that once adorned the gateposts.
+The six large octagonal sandstone pillars (the central two of which were surmounted by decorative octagonal gas lamps) were in varying states of deteriorating condition: covered in algae and moss, partially coated in cement, cracked in places where integral ironwork had expanded, off-plumb, and with missing and damaged areas of formerly intricate stone carving.
+The granite-built K13 memorial had been badly displaced on its base, some panels were loosening, and the water supply to the drinking basins no longer functioned.

-The restoration of Elder Park’s Govan Road Entrance & the K13 Memorial as well as the Mrs Elder’s Glorious Gift project is being delivered as part of Govan Cross Townscape Heritage Initiative in collaboration with Glasgow Building Preservation Trust with funding from Heritage Lottery Fund, Historic Environment Scotland and Glasgow City Council.
+The restoration of Elder Park’s Govan Road Entrance & the K13 Memorial as well as the Mrs Elder’s Glorious Gift project were delivered as part of Govan Cross Townscape Heritage Initiative in collaboration with Glasgow Building Preservation Trust with funding from the National Lottery Heritage Fund, Historic Environment Scotland and Glasgow City Council.

-Funders: Glasgow City Council, Heritage Lottery Fund, Historic Environment Scotland,
+Funders: Glasgow City Council, National Lottery Heritage Fund, Historic Environment Scotland,